How Well Can You Eat From Dollar Tree Items?

 Price for this dish-$3.00 I'm not including the price of the condiments which would be fractions of a cent.

 Dollar Tree Swedish Meatballs

 A lot of the recipes on the website mentioned are based on the meatballs available at this store.
 They are not something I care for, but I can deal with them if they are prepared with a lot of sauce.
 Swedish Meatballs is my favorite dish I've come up with from the Dollar Tree food section for their meatballs.
-It's a quick and easy but a hearty dish.
+It's a quick and easy hearty dish.

 - 1 package meatballs

 - 2 tbsp vegetable oil

 - Boil egg noodles in a pot of water, add a little oil and salt to the water when boiling.
 Add noodles.
 Cook ten minutes.
 Drain water.

 - Brown meatballs in the skillet, in oil.
 Do not drain meatballs.
 Add a carton of sour cream and let melt with meatballs.
 Cook until starts to bubble.
 Add garlic powder, salt, pepper.
 Stir.

 - Pour meatball mixture over hot drained egg noodles.
 Fold together.
 Serve hot.

 Price of this dish-$3.00